Flow Agentic Accounting

 Finance teams making these adjustments at close are usually working through some combination of the following:

-• Intercompany revenue and expense eliminations: Entity A bills Entity B for shared services; both sides must be removed from the consolidated view so revenue and expense aren't double-counted
+• Intercompany revenue and expense eliminations: Entity A bills Entity B for shared services; the revenue and expense must be removed from the consolidated view to prevent double-counting.

-• Foreign-currency translation adjustments: if entities operate in different currencies, exchange-rate differences create translation variances that need to be captured separately
+• Foreign-currency translation adjustments: If entities operate in different currencies, exchange-rate fluctuations create translation variances that must be accounted for separately.

-• Reclasses: account mapping corrections where GL codes don't align across entities
+• Reclassifications: Account mapping corrections where GL codes don't align across entities.

 Manual consolidation in Google Sheets or Excel

-Consolidating multiple entities in QuickBooks Online using a spreadsheet is a workable approach for small, simple structures — but it requires a disciplined build and consistent maintenance to stay reliable.
+Consolidating multiple entities in QuickBooks Online using a spreadsheet is a workable approach for small, simple structures, but it requires disciplined setup and consistent maintenance to remain reliable.

 Here's what a realistic manual consolidation workflow looks like: